geerlingguy/ansible-role-awx/README.md

 By default, this role will run the installation playbook included with AWX (which builds a set of containers and runs them).
 You can disable the playbook run by setting this variable to `false`.

+Variables to control AWX workarounds:

+    awx_workaround: false

+By default, this role will no longer use a workaround that was previously necessary when running AWX for the first time after installation.
+You can re-enable the workaround by setting this variable to `true`.

 ## Dependencies

 None.